 1. Wood Fire Pit

 Wood-burning fire pits work very much like campfires and are extremely popular for backyard setups.
 They are the easiest to install, plus the enclosure for wood-burning fire pits can be made of any material that won't burn, like metal or stone, and will include a structure to contain the logs.
 This option can also double as a grill for those who enjoy cooking outdoors.
 The fire size can range from small to large, depending on the user's preference — simply add more logs for a larger fire.
-Chopped wood is fairly inexpensive to buy, and you just can't beat the authentic and cozy crackling that occurs when it burns.
+Cut firewood is fairly inexpensive to buy, and you just can't beat the authentic and cozy crackling that occurs when it burns.

 Experts recommend placing all fire pits at least 10 to 25 feet away from the house, trees, or any other combustible materials.
 Open, uncovered spaces are best, especially since wood-burning pits tend to produce plenty of heat, smoke, and sparks.
 If you fancy placing your fire pit on a patio deck, you should check your local fire codes first, and at a minimum, you'll need to add a barrier between the deck and the pit to prevent overheating.